Student Publications & Awards

 Ph.D.
 Candidate Tim Tennyson publishes paper with Professor Michelle Schwarze in the European Journal of Political Theory

-Ph.D.
-Candidate Lotem Bassan-Nygate's Paper with Professors Adeline Lo and Jonathan Renshon conditionally accepted at the Journal of Experimental Political Science
+Summer 2023 grad Lotem Bassan-Nygate's paper with Professors Adeline Lo and Jonathan Renshon forthcoming in the Journal of Experimental Political Science

-Bassan-Nygate co-authored “A Practical Guide to Dealing with Attrition in Experiments" with Adeline Lo (UW-Madison) and Jonathan Renshon (UW-Madison).
+Bassan-Nygate co-authored “A Practical Guide to Dealing with Attrition in Experiments" with Adeline Lo and Jonathan Renshon.

 Recent Publications from our Graduate Students